-Auckland Transport operates and maintains transport assets some of which it owns and some of which are owned by Auckland Council.
+Auckland Transport operates and maintains transport assets, some of which it owns and some of which are owned by Auckland Council.
 Decisions made by Auckland Transport in regard to these assets will be consistent with legislation and with the Regional Land Transport Strategy and this Statement of Intent.

 The Crown and the NZ Transport Agency (NZTA) also own significant transport assets in Auckland.
-The interests of local councils at the interfaces of the State Highway and Local Draft Statement of Intent of Auckland Transport for the period 1 November 2010 until 30 June 2011

-Road networks, as documented in Maintenance Boundary Agreements, have transferred to Auckland Transport, including responsibilities to operate and maintain some transport assets owned by the Crown and NZTA.
+The interests of local councils at the interfaces of the State Highway and Local Road networks, as documented in Maintenance Boundary Agreements, have transferred to Auckland Transport, including responsibilities to operate and maintain some transport assets owned by the Crown and NZTA.
 Auckland Transport will fulfil its obligations to maintain and operate these assets.